hartogs11/iUI_BCRR_ARGalaxy/README.md

 #### Visualization
 The main panel displays an interactive V(D)J recombination viewer.
 The plot can be customized based on the chosen filter options.

+### Top V(D)J Recombination Visualization
+The `top_vdj_ui.R` and `top_vdj_server.R` files handle the user interface and server logic for the V(D)J Recombination Visualization.
+This section provides a user manual for interacting with this specific module.

+#### Filter Options
+- **Select Sample:** Choose a specific sample for analysis.
+- **Top Genes:** Set amount of the best V(D)J gene segment combinations of a specific samples.

+#### Visualization
+The main panel displays an interactive  top V(D)J gene segments recombination viewer.
+The plot can be customized based on the chosen filter options.